Jeyceo21/Agrovista/README.md

 <p align="center">

-Designed & Developed by
+### Designed & Developed by

-<h3>Jeyanthan Petchimuthu</h3>
+## Jeyanthan Petchimuthu

-AI Engineer • Machine Learning Engineer • Full Stack Developer
+**AI Engineer • Machine Learning Engineer • Full Stack Developer**

 </p>

 <p align="center">

-⭐ Thank you for visiting this repository.
+Thank you for visiting this repository.

-Designed & Developed by

-Jeyanthan Petchimuthu
+If you found this project valuable, consider giving it a ⭐ and connecting with me on LinkedIn.

 </p>